Buganda Agreement (1955)

-The Buganda Agreement, 1955 was made on 18 October 1955 between Andrew Cohen, the governor of the Uganda Protectorate, and Mutesa II, Kabaka of Buganda.
-The agreement facilitated Mutesa II's return as a constitutional monarch, ending the Kabaka crisis that began when the Kabaka was exiled to England by Cohen in 1953.
-It amended the earlier 1900 Uganda Agreement.
+The Buganda Agreement (1955) was made on 18 October 1955 between Andrew Cohen, the governor of the Uganda Protectorate, and Mutesa II, Kabaka of Buganda.
+The agreement facilitated Mutesa II's return as a constitutional monarch of Buganda, ending the Kabaka crisis that began when the Kabaka was exiled to England by Cohen in 1953.
+It amended the earlier Buganda Agreement (1900).
 The final text reflected the agreed outcomes of the Namirembe Conference.

 Background

 Between 1953 and 1955 there was major unrest and discontent in Uganda, part of the British-administered Uganda Protectorate, following a speech in which the British Secretary of State for the Colonies made a "passing reference" to the possibility of East African federation.
 The incident prompted widespread calls for Bugandan independence as the only protection against British overreach.

 In order to force a resolution to the deepening political crisis, the Governor of Uganda, Sir Andrew Cohen, invoked the Uganda Agreement (1900) and demanded that the Kabaka (Mutesa II) fall into line British government policy which favoured the continuation of a single, unitary, Ugandan state.
 The Kabaka refused.
 As a result, the British Government withdrew its recognition of Mutesa II as Uganda's native ruler under Article 6 of the 1900 Uganda agreement and forcibly deported Mutesa to Britain.
 News about Mutesa's deportation severely shocked the Baganda, leading to a constitutional crisis.
 Cohen's preference was for a new Kabaka to be installed immediately, but this proved impossible, necessitating a fuller negotiated outcome.